MudassirCFD/Supersonic_Diamond_Airfoil_CFD_Mach_2p5/README.md

 The important advantage is that these states can be calculated independently using oblique-shock and Prandtl-Meyer theory [1].

-That gives me a reference outside the CFD solver.
+This provides an independent reference outside the CFD solver.

 The solver therefore has to do more than produce a smooth-looking flow field.
 It has to recover the correct wave system and produce aerodynamic forces that are consistent with that physics.